Third-party ownership in association football: South America and rest of the world

-Traffic Group owned Brazilian Gustavo and 50% of Mozambican Mexer.
-It also acquired rights of Diego and Lenny from Fluminense in January 2008.
-In 2009, it acquired all the rights of Alan Douglas, 50% of Maicon, Dalton, Raphael Augusto; 30% of Sandro, Bob; 25% of João Paulo, Brayan and Matheus Carvalho; 20% of Tartá.
+Traffic Group owned Brazilian Gustavo, as well as 50% of Mozambican Mexer.
+It also acquired rights of Diego Souza and Lenny from Fluminense in January 2008.
+In 2009, it acquired all the rights of Alan, 50% of Maicon, Dalton, Raphael Augusto; 30% of Sandro, Fernando Bob; 25% of João Paulo, Brayan and Matheus Carvalho; 20% of Tartá.
 It owned 25% shares on Hernanes until he transferred to Lazio.
-FC Barcelona bought Keirrison and Henrique from Palmeiras, but on its annual report, it shown the payment were transferred to Desportivo Brasil Participaçoes Ltda.
+Barcelona bought Keirrison and Henrique from Palmeiras, but on its annual report it shown the payment were transferred to Desportivo Brasil Participaçoes Ltda.

 Turbo Sports owned Colombian 80% of Pablo Armero's rights.
 From December 2010 to January 2011, TEISA bought 5% and 20% rights of Neymar and Elano respectively.
 Doyen Sports Investment benefited from the trade in footballers' TPOs of footballers.
-They owned the "global sponsorship rights" of Neymar, one of "soccer's most celebrated players."
+They owned the "global sponsorship rights" of Neymar, one of football's "most celebrated players".